mreidsma/RWD_Article/rwd.markdown

 		<link rel="stylesheet" type="text/css" href="ie.css" />
 	<![endif]-->

 Since respond.js conflicted with some aspects of our campus CMS, this was the solution I took for the library website.
-IE users still won't get a responsive site, but users will less-capable mobile devices won't get a site styled for desktop, either.
+IE users still won't get a responsive site, but users will less-capable mobile devices will get a site styled for mobile.

 ### Flexible Images

+The last element of responsive web design is flexible images.
+Since our website (and most library websites, I'd say) are not image-heavy, making our images adapt to their containers is fairly easy for us.
+To make images (and other media elements) responsive, we can add a one line to our CSS:

+	img,
+	video,
+	object,
+	embed {
+		max-width: 100%;
+	}

+Now our images will never be larger than their containing elements.
+As the containers scale down, so will the images.
+Of course, if you are supporting Internet Explorer 6 and below, you'll have to use width: 100% in a stylesheet for IE 6 and below, since support for max-width wasn't added unit version 7.

+Of course, responsive images are important, and a big topic of debate.
+If you are building a digital library with scanned images or your site uses a lot of large image files, you probably don't want to resort to scaling down 1000 pixel-wide images to fit on phone screens.
+There are several solutions under discussion for how to serve up different images to devices based on screen sizes, but none of them have been implemented by browser makers yet.
+If you need to serve up a lot of images, I recommend looking at Scott Jehl's Picturefill ([https://github.com/scottjehl/picturefill](https://github.com/scottjehl/picturefill)), which replicates one of the proposed solutions in JavaScript.

 ## Further Challenges